Starwaster/AnimatedDecouplers/GameData/AnimatedDecouplers/README.md

 	    staged = false
 	    animationName = SDHI_Umbilical
 		waitForAnimation = false // (If true, then delay decoupling until animation has finished playing) layer = 1 // Animation's layer will be set to this.
-Helps prevent multiple animations on one part interfering with each other
+Helps prevent multiple animations on one part interfering with each other if each animation (or groups of animations) gets its own layer.
 	}

 Additionally, if ModuleCargoBay is configured on the part and DeployModuleIndex has the module index for the decoupler provided (0 = first) then the part will shield enclosed parts in KSP 1.0 and beyond. (against aerothermodynamic forces)

 Changelog
+Version 1.3.6
+* Recompiled for KSP 1.4.0

 Version 1.3.5
 * Recompiled for KSP 1.3.1